fwx2233/fwx2233.github.io/_posts/2022-11-07-Discovering_IoT_Physical_Channel_Vulnerabilities笔记.md

 * **Translating App Source Code into its Physical Behavior**: We translate the actuation commands and sensor events in the app source code into physical execution models to define their physical behavior.
 * **Composition of Interacting Apps**: We introduce a novel composite physical execution model architecture that defines the joint physical behavior of interacting apps.
 * **Physical Channel Policy Validation**: We develop new security policies with intended/unintended physical channel labels.
-We formally validate the policies on CPeM through optimization-guided falsification.
+We formally validate the policies on CPEM through optimization-guided falsification.
 * **Evaluation in an Actual House**: We use IoTSeer in a real house containing 14 actuators and six sensors and expose 16 physical channel policy violations.
 * IoTSeer code is available at [github](https://github.com/purseclab/IoTSeer) for public use and validation.